DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 ### Generating JWE

-You can generate JWE.
-While encrypted JWT are JWE with JSON payloads, generic JWE are JWE with JSON payloads.
-The options are the same.
-The callout class is different:
+You can generate generic JWE, too.
+The options for the callout are the same.
+The callout `ClassName` is different:

   ```xml
   <JavaCallout name="Java-JWEGenerate">